domdere/bolton/README.md

-# hank
+# bolton

 Command line app to manage Haskell apps installed from hackage

-This is what I tend to do when installing a Haskell app (And its necessary cos some apps rely on static resources that end up getting put in the sandbox and you can't delete the sandbox anyway, and if you move the binary it screws it up).
+This is the process prescribed to me (or at least *one* of them, but its been the most reliable one so far) when installing a Haskell app (And its necessary cos some apps rely on static resources that end up getting put in the sandbox and you can't delete the sandbox anyway, and if you move the binary it screws it up).

 1. Create a directory `~/haskell-bins/`
 2. Create a directory named `~/haskell-bins/bin`